Parliamentary records: Largest

 The largest seat to population ratio is in India where each seat has a population average of 1,568,965.

 Smallest

 The smallest legislative assembly in any sovereign state is the Pontifical Commission for Vatican City State, consisting of 7 cardinals who advise and counsel the Pope.
 Overseas territories such as Cocos, Christmas and Norfolk Islands, Falkland and Pitcairn Islands all have legislatures of under 10 members.

-The smallest representation of population per seat is in the Pitcairn Islands which has a population of 50 and 10 legislative seats meaning each seat has a population of 5.
+The smallest representation of population per seat is in the Pitcairn Island Council which has a population of 35 and 10 legislative seats meaning each seat has a population of 3.5.

 Women's suffrage

 The first administration to introduce the suffrage of women into its constitution was Pitcairn Islands in 1838, although it had no legal standing.
 South Australia introduced female suffrage in 1861 and the Territory of Wyoming allowed women the vote in 1869, with the Isle of Man following in 1881.

 The first country to allow women the vote was New Zealand in 1893.